banyansecurity/demo-terraform-aws/README.md

 terraform apply
 ```

-Provisioning is broken up into 6 steps; the code is written so can run just a specific step by specifying during the apply as: `terraform apply -target=module.network`
+Provisioning is broken up into 6 steps; the code is written so you can run just a single step by specifying during the apply as: `terraform apply -target=module.network`

 1. **Network** - a new VPC with subnets
 2. **Database** - an RDS instance